jwansek/anselmsrobocup/README.md

-# The St. Anselm's College RoboCup team 2018 repo

-Repo for the code for the robots.
+# Repo for the code for the robots.

 Works using three .py files.
 Two of which are responsible for getting the 'inputs' of the program. 'orange_det_picam.py' and 'arduino.py'.
 These are